Trusted Local News

 Wonderland closed for good last Sunday amid lingering financial troubles in recent years, including Gillian defaulting on an $8 million mortgage that nearly caused the amusement park to go up for sheriff’s auction in 2021 before it was saved then by an investor.

-In remarks during an Ocean City Regional Chamber of Commerce legislative luncheon Thursday, Gillian accused the New Jersey Department of Community Affairs of being far too harsh in its oversight of the amusement park industry.
+In remarks during an Ocean City Regional Chamber of Commerce legislative breakfast Thursday, Gillian accused the New Jersey Department of Community Affairs of being far too harsh in its oversight of the amusement park industry.

 “One of the biggest issues we have in the amusement industry is this state is putting us out of business.
 It’s difficult.
 You talk to Morey’s and Storybook Land and everybody.
 It is unbelievable,” Gillian said while referring to other amusement parks in South Jersey.